tweag/nickel/doc/manual/contracts.md

   `contracts.blame_with` when the contract isn't satisfied.
 - The value being checked.

 Upon success, the contract must return the original value.
-It may seem strange and kinda pointless for now, but we will see the motivation behind this design later in the [laziness](#laziness) section.
+We will see the reason why in the [laziness](#laziness) section.
 To signal failure, we use `contracts.blame` or its variant `contracts.blame_with` that takes an additional error message as a parameter. `blame` immediately aborts the execution and reports a contract violation error.